williamespindola/shark-bowl-web/README.md

 `docker-compose up -d`

 Then access [shark.bowl:8080](http://shark.bowl:8080/)

 ## Change log

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.

+## Code Sniffer

+To run the PHPCS run the following command:

+`docker-compose run composer cs`

 ## Testing